cargo-lambda/cargo-lambda/README.md

 The [build](#build) subcommand compiles AWS Lambda functions natively and produces artifacts which you can then upload to AWS Lambda or use with other echosystem tools, like [SAM Cli](https://github.com/aws/aws-sam-cli) or the [AWS CDK](https://github.com/aws/aws-cdk).

-The [start](#start) subcommand boots a development server that emulates interations with the AWS Lambda control plane.
+The [watch](#watch) subcommand boots a development server that emulates interations with the AWS Lambda control plane.
 This subcommand also reloads your Rust code as you work on it.

 The [invoke](#invoke) subcommand sends request to the control plane emulator to test and debug interactions with your Lambda functions.